jetsonhacks/installLXDE/README.md

 $ sudo dpkg-reconfigure lightdm

-The default background desktop wallpaper is a file named NVIDIA_wallpaper.jpg.
+The default background desktop wallpaper is in a file named NVIDIA_wallpaper.jpg.
 It is in the /usr/share/backgrounds/ directory in JetPack 4.4.

 Enjoy